Just the idea of “reinventing yourself” means you’re looking for grand scale changes, in your life, not small shifts.

 Ask yourself… do making those changes give me the feeling I want to have in my new life?
-You may want to reprioritize what you want to change once you have answered that question.
+You may reprioritize what you want to change once you have answered this question.

-4-Now, imagine you living in your reinvented life.
+#4-Now, imagine you living your reinvented life.
 How will your (in detail) days, weeks, months look & feel?

 This daydreaming is the fun part!
 Let your mind go… but write it all down.
 Find photos, add new foods if that is a part of the change.

 Create an environment in your home to allow you to dream (see my 5 tips here to help), light a candle draw a bath as you live these experiences in your head.

 Take your time with this exercise.
 Revisit this practice as you become more evident in your new life goals.

 #5-Write your “reinvented you” start date.
 If you are a planner or like to use planners/calendar, this part is for you.